tubolydavid/WWCSolution/README.md

 * Create a transfer

 ## Some useful info to get you through this
-- All the apis need authorisation, please get the accessToken and add it to your API
+- All the apis need authorisation, please add refresh token and authorisation header as instructed in `generateToken` and get the access token to use
 - In many steps you need input currency info, these are the valid currency codes you can use
   - GBP
   - USD